 Sometimes marketers can be their own worst enemies don’t you think?
 Too often, it feels like all we produce is just cheap smoke and mirrors baloney that over promises and under delivers.

 As marketers, we’re as guilty as anyone here.
 We know it’s tosh, our clients know it’s tosh, and when no one cares enough to come clean and admit it, marketing tosh gets produced.

 If you really think that anyone can actually help you deliver the marketing programme you’ve always wanted in seven days or less, we’re not the B2B marketing business for you.
-If you want to #keepitreal, come up with marketing output that works because it’s helpful, useful and delivers real value then let’s get started.
-Step one is a B2B marketing #hackday
+If you want to #keepitreal, come up with marketing output that works because it’s helpful, useful and delivers real value then take a look at our agile marketing full stack and let’s get started.

 Why do so many marketing directors green light tosh?

 Marketing tosh usually gets the green light when doing the right thing just seems too damn hard.

 It occurs during the marketing “brainstorm” when all the sales managers, senior executives and company directors around the table choose to avoid the elephant in the room.

 Usually the elephant is something pretty basic.
 It raises its head when we ask apparently difficult questions like, “What is your company’s purpose?” and we get answers like, “Our purpose is to sell more of product X or service Y”.
 This is heartbreaking, but it’s normal.
 Most businesses are founded on revolutionary ideas that got lost in the corporate clutter somewhere down the line.
 As marketers, our job is to get that sparkle back.

 Inspiring great marketing ideas isn’t the hard bit